daniel-frak/dummy4j/README.md

 #### RandomService

 `RandomService` encapsulates Java's `Random` and provides additional functionality, such as accessing the seed.

+#### LocalizedDummyDefinitions

+The `LocalizedDummyDefinitions` interface is an abstraction over a collection of dummy data definitions for a given locale.
+The default implementation is `LocalizedDummyDefinitionsMap` which stores the definitions in-memory as a Java Map.

 ## Goals and contributing